LSS-Manager/LSSM-V.4/docs/en_US/faq.md

 # FAQ ❓

+### LSS-Manager does not load in my game.
+What should I do?

+There are two possibilities:

+#### 1. LSS-Manager does not support your game yet.

+LSS-Manager only works in games that it has translations for.
+We (the LSSM-Team) decided not to add translations for all games, because it would take too much time, and we don't speak most of the languages ourselves.

+If you want LSSM to work in your game, you can help us by adding the translations.
+Help with that can be found on our <discord/>.

+#### 2. There's a bug in LSS-Manager.

+In that case, please refer to [report bugs][error] or [support][support].

 ### How much does LSS Manager cost?
 LSS-Manager is a free extension. - we do not intend to change this.